poojithasathu/LearnPythonFunctions/README.md

 # Exploring Functions and subsetting data in Python
 This project demonstrates data manipulation using Pandas and functions in Python.
-We'll learn
+In this project, we'll learn:
 - How to use iloc function for subsetting a dataset
 - How to create functions in python and how to call those functions